dwyl/phoenix-ecto-append-only-log-example/README.md

 ["CRUD"](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)
 which allows overwriting and deleting data without "rollback" or "recoverability".
-In a "regular" Phoenix App each update _over-writes_ the state of the record so it's impossible to retrieve it's history without having to go digging through a backup which is often a time-consuming process or simply _unavailable_.
+In a "regular" Phoenix app each update _over-writes_ the state of the record so it's impossible to retrieve it's history without having to go digging through a backup which is often a time-consuming process or simply _unavailable_.